 Firing Glaze Safely

-It’s worth note that many manufacturers state that it’s not possible to say that a glaze is categorically food safe.
-The reason for this is that whether a glaze is food safe depends on how well it has been fired.
+It’s worth noting that many manufacturers state that it’s not possible to say that a glaze is categorically food-safe.
+The reason for this is that whether a glaze is food-safe depends on how well it has been fired.
 There are factors outside the manufacturer’s control, like how the glaze has been used.
-These factors affect whether the glaze is food safe or not.
+These factors affect whether the glaze is food-safe or not.

 Glazes That are Not Toxic but That Can be Irritants

 Then there are materials that are not necessarily toxic but may be harmful.
 For example, some glazes can cause significant severe irritation (source).
 These include:

 - Soda ash

 - Potassium carbonate

 Avoid using these if possible.
 If they are a necessary part of the glaze, make sure you wear a mask and gloves.
 It’s also a good idea to cover your skin so that the ingredients don’t get absorbed through your skin.